Categories: Myths vs. Facts

 Good Carbs vs. Bad Carbs

-There’s a big difference between the carbs you get in, say, a bowl of brown rice and the ones in a donut.
-The first has fiber, vitamins, and minerals, while the second is mostly refined sugar and flour.
+There’s a big difference between the carbs you get from a bowl of brown rice and the ones in a donut.
+The first offers fiber, vitamins, and minerals — the kind your body needs — while the second is mostly refined sugar and flour.
+Many people think carbs cause weight gain, but it’s really the type of carbs that matters.

 Whole carbs are carbs in their natural, unprocessed form.
 These include: